Dimer Models and Conformal Structures: Introduction

-This gradient constraint is, of course, consistent with the fact that for $N$ a Newton polygon, the (discrete) gradient of the discrete height function take values in the corners and quasifrozen points of $N$, and hence their weak limit, the asymptotic height function, satisfies almost everywhere $\nabla h(z) \in N$.
+The above gradient constraint is, of course, consistent with the fact that for $N$ a Newton polygon, the (discrete) gradient of the discrete height function take values in the corners and quasifrozen points of $N$, and hence their weak limit, the asymptotic height function, satisfies almost everywhere $\nabla h(z) \in N$.

-A convenient and general notion, covering the liquid and frozen parts of the limiting random surfaces of dimer models, comes as follows.
+A convenient and general notion, covering the liquid and frozen parts of the limiting random surfaces of dimer models, comes as follows; see also Remark \ref{add.this} below and Subsection \ref{subsubsect:frozen}.

 \begin{Def} If $h$ is the minimizer of \eqref{ELbasic} as above, then the \emph{liquid region} of $h$ is the open subset

 Further, we say a subset $F \subset \partial \LL$ is \emph{frozen} if

 \end{Def}